Rana-ElRobi/FaceModel/README.md

 In this repo you are provided with a 3D model of a human face (face.vtk) and texture image (face.ppm).
 This code is required to load the textured model in a lighted scene, perform smooth Gouraud shading, manipulate the model, the lights and the camera..
 # Requirements:
 1. Scene setup

-	Draw horizontal plane
+ Draw horizontal plane

-	Draw a cube over the plane
+ Draw a cube over the plane

-  Insert 2 Omni light sources in different positions above the plane
+ Insert 2 Omni light sources in different positions above the plane
 2. Model loading

-	 Read the VTK and the PPM files
+ Read the VTK and the PPM files

-	 Draw the textured face model exactly above the cube
+ Draw the textured face model exactly above the cube
 3. Smooth shading

-	 Produce smooth (Gouraud ‐> Average of normals around polygon) shading for visualizing a polygonal model of a face with texture mapping applied
+ Produce smooth (Gouraud ‐> Average of normals around polygon) shading for visualizing a polygonal model of a face with texture mapping applied
 4. Model manipulation:

-	 Assign Keyboard shortcuts to move the loaded model in 3 axes back and forth
+ Assign Keyboard shortcuts to move the loaded model in 3 axes back and forth
 5. Light Control

- 	Assign Keyboard shortcut keys for enabling/disabling each light source
+ Assign Keyboard shortcut keys for enabling/disabling each light source
 6. Camera Manipulation: (using mouse)

-	 Rotation
+ Rotation

-	 Zooming
+ Zooming

-	 Panning
+ Panning
-7. visualize normal vectors at each point in the modelVTK File
+7. BONUS: visualize normal vectors at each point in the model
 # The (face.vtk) consists of following sections:
 Header: file info